-All participants are required to wear a face covering when not on the field of play.
-They must observe social distancing guidelines in the team and/or spectating areas.
+All participants are required to wear a face covering when participating in indoor activities and in cases where social distancing is not feasible.
+They must observe social distancing guidelines in the field of play, and within team and/or spectating areas.

 PERSONAL EQUIPMENT SHARING

 Sharing personal equipment is strongly discouraged, particularly equipment which could come into contact or proximity with the hands and face (For example, and not limited to, caps/hats, gloves (both inners and external gloves for both batsmen and wicketkeepers), and helmets.
-Also, advisable not to share abdominal guards).
+Also, it is not advisable to share abdominal guards.

 CLUB EQUIPMENT AND COMMON SPACES - USAGE, SHARING AND DISINFECTING

 The Club will not allow the use of any of its playing equipment that could come into contact or proximity with hands and face (For example, and not limited to, caps/hats, gloves (both inners and external gloves for both batsmen and wicketkeepers), and helmets.
-Also, advisable not to share abdominal guards).
+Also, it is not advisable to share abdominal guards.

-Club members helping to set-up the ground before the-game and clearing up after the game are required to wear a face covering and disposable synthetic gloves to handle all necessary equipment.
+Club members helping to set-up the ground before the-game and clearing up after the game are required to wear a face covering.

 Club members are required to help with disinfecting general equipment, such as chairs, tables, scoreboard, etc., before and after the game.

-Participants are urged to always carry personal cleaning products, like hand-sanitizer and disinfecting spray and/or wipes.
+Participants are urged to always carry personal cleaning products, such as hand-sanitizer and disinfecting spray and/or wipes.

 The Club wishes to reiterate that safety is a shared responsibility.
 It requests that all participants use common sense and follow all the guidelines, both for their own protection and for the safety of their fellow participants in the game.
 We all have an individual and collective responsibility to play our sport safely!